thivistan/case_management/src/data/categories/README_categories.md

 - `email` (string, optional): The email address for the service resource.
 - `website` (string, optional): The website URL for the service resource.

-## Link Object Structure

-Each link object within the `links` array includes the following properties:
+Template 2:

-- `text` (string, required): The text that represents the hyperlink.
+- `name` (string, required): The name of the service resource.
-- `link` (string, required): The link that will be opened when the user clicks on it.
+- `link` (string, optional): The website URL for the service resource.

 ### Example Entry

-from healthcare.json:

 ```json
 {